-In the previous section I wanted to show that integrator is an active agent.
-In this section integrator has the power of integration by arguing that integration is the first person agency, not the third person one.
-Integration of an individual object is power to realize its embedded objective in the process of interacting with other individual objects.
-The structure of this integration is interpreted in terms of the third person structure: <an individual a and other individual b are integrates into an individual c>.
-But there is a difficulty in the third person interpretation.
-When the interpretation takes the unit of integration to be the individual object, it would be hard to understand the detailed ways of integration.
-But if one takes integrator as having the first person structure, then the units of integration may be presented to be as spatio-temporal states of individual objects: <an individual object m, taking the first person perspective, integrates m’s present state, S₁ₘ, and another individual n’s present state, S₂ₙ, into m’s next state, S₃ₘ>.
+In the previous section I advanced the idea that integrators are active agents.
+In this section I will argue that the relevant notion of integration is first-person, as opposed to third-person, agency.
+The integration of an individual object is the power to realize its embedded objective in the process of interacting with other objects.
+The structure of this integration might be understood as follows: an individual a and other individual b integrate into an individual c.
+However, problems arise with this third-person interpretation in which the unit of integration is taken to be the individual object.
+On the other hand, if integration has a first-person structure, then the units of integration may be presented as spatio-temporal states of individual objects: an individual object m, taking the first-person perspective, integrates m’s present state, S₁, and another individual n’s present state, S₂, into m’s next state, S₃.

-As I stand by the hypothesis that an individual object is the first person agent of integration, I depend on the notion of dispositional power which has been defended by some traditional discussions of disposition.
-Jaegwon Kim confirms an insight that the real is to have a causal power and accepts the principle of property identity that necessarily if A and B are properties then A=B if and only if A and B make the same contribution to causal powers of an actual or possible agent.
-Heil rejects the default view that solubility or fragility is a single property which is based on a thesis that categorical property is a basic property and dispositional property is a higher property, and proposes that they are one of family properties of realization.
-It’s better to hold not that powers of property are a higher property, but that powers of property are ordinary properties in such a way to determine empirically in terms of contingent laws of nature how certain powers are involved to certain properties.
+Since I claim that an individual object is the first-person agent of integration, I assume the concept of a dispositional power, which has been defended by other philosophers.
+Kim (1993a) endorses causal powers as well as the following principle of property identity: if A and B are properties then A=B if and only if A and B make the same contribution to the causal powers of an actual or possible agent.
+Heil (2003) rejects the default view, advanced by Prior, Pargetter and Jackson (1982), that solubility or fragility are single properties, a view based on the understanding that categorical properties are basic while dispositional properties are higher-order properties.
+Instead, Heil proposes that solubility or fragility belong to a family of properties of realization.
+However, the powers of a property are not higher properties; rather, they are ordinary properties that should be investigated empirically.

-Heil’s view that dispositional property is a power as an ordinary property is evolved into a concept that an object is a field of power rather than a spatio-temporal individual and that world is a network of powers rather than substances of interactions.
-For one is obliged to concede that an individual object is reduced to a bundle of properties as well as to powers of properties.
-This point of view can be represented in the following diagram.
-Suppose that a world consists of four points a, b, c, and d.
+Heil’s view that dispositional properties are powers, much like ordinary properties, has evolved into the idea, defended by Harre and Madden (1975), that an object is a field of power rather than a spatio-temporal individual and also that the world is a network of powers rather than substances of interactions.
+On this view an individual object is reduced to a bundle of properties as well as to the powers of those properties, as represented by the following diagram from Holton (1999).